AndreElmar94/eployee-master/README.md

 # eployee-master

+#### run the EmployeeApp & click on the link -> http://localhost:8080/swagger-ui.html
 ###### to connect to your DBMS (PostgreSQL), replace the data with your own in the files:
 1. persistence.xml
 2. application.properties